 My English accent needs some work though, I think I sound more like the Gieco Gecko than a refined English aristocrat.
 (Although either of those may sound better than my major southern accent.)

-Supplies for the Gilded Leaf Cake:
+Supplies for this Cake:

 - Chocolate cake (I used my Easy Double Chocolate Sour Cream Cake recipe.
 I used three layers of 8″ rounds) If you want to make a chocolate cake from scratch, try this one: Chocolate Butter Cake